scribe-security/docs/docs/CLI/valint/README.md

 ## Environment context
 `environment context` collects information from the underlining environments, in which Valint is run.

-Environment context is key to connecting the evidence and the actual point in your supply chain they where created by.
+Environment context is key to connecting the target evidence and the actual point in your supply chain they where created by.
-Given an artifact to the Valint assumes the context of the artifact (`target`) it is provided, In other words, the identifiers of the artifact are included in the context `envrionment context`.

-On the verification flow the current `envrionment context` is provided to the policy engine, which is the key to defining relative compliance rules between different points in the supply chain.
+Futhermore policies are provided their own `environment context`, which allows them to refer to evidence relatively.

-For example, verification done in Github Actions can refer to rules that apply to the current run number.
+For example, a verification done on Github CI can refer to evidence produced only by its own build run.
-Another example, verification done on a binary can refer to rules that apply to the hash of the binary.

-### Origin context
 The following table includes the types of environments we currently support:

 | context-type | description |